sefgsefg/FL-on-kubeflow/README.md

 # Federated-Learning-on-kubeflow
 A simple example of performing federated learning on kubeflow

-Part of the code comes from "https://github.com/stijani/tutorial?fbclid=IwAR2AvmE3DzXzuF6MxHuVUaP7_KLyOVIZK679d548jR2Gx4PlXKjZOU_DzuM"

 ## Description
 It's the architecture of simulated real parallel federated learning.
-The clients will train in parallel data in thier own contaner and send model info to server.
-When get return, clients will set new model's weight and do the next federated learning round.
+The clients will train in parallel on data in their own container and send model information to the server.
+When they receive a response, clients will set the new model weights and proceed to the next federated learning round.

 Architecture
 ---